etrepum/mb-2014-spring-intro/01-tools/README.md

 then ask one of the mentors a question.
 This doesn't put the students on the spot quite so much.

+> This seemed to work well, we got some pretty good questions and the
+> students seemed to enjoy it.

 Topics
 ======